 The first 2 weeks:

 Do not expect the new hire to be doing any “work” for the first two weeks.
 The first two weeks should be an orientation, consisting of the new person visiting the different areas of the business.
+If working remotely, this can be done through open video or phone conferencing.

 Overall expectations of success over the first 6 months of employment should be outlined in the first day’s meeting as well.
 The CEO should have prepared statements such as: “By the end of 30 days my expectations are…”, “I’d like to start receiving input from you by the end of 60 days on these issues…” “Success to our customers looks like…” etc.